Governor General's Award for English-language drama: 2 Nominations

 Drew Hayden Taylor and Anosh Irani have also both been nominated for the Governor General's Award for English-language fiction.

-James Reaney won the award three times before Poetry and Drama were split in 1981 into separate categories.
+James Reaney won the equivalent award three times for both his poetry and plays prior to the 1981 split of Poetry and Drama into separate categories.

 Mishka Lavigne is the first person to be nominated for both the English and French language awards for Drama.

 2025 was the first time that the nominees were all women - and the first time that a nominee was up for two works in the same year: Tara Beagan.